isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-It's the simplest and gives the cleanest semantics.
+It’s the simplest and gives the cleanest semantics.

 ##### Example